dlde-2023/dlde-2023.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We invite high-quality extended abstract submissions on the intersection of DEs and DL.
+      We invite high-quality extended abstract submissions on the intersection of DEs and DL, including <b>but not limited to</b> works that connect to this year's focus area of neural architectures that leverage classical mathematical models (see above).
       Some examples (non-exhaustive list):
     </p>

 <p>